Purebred Gyr Cattle

 Elements of the project will include but are not limited to:

-- Assistance with the design and development of Chessie Creek Farm facilities
+- Assistance with the design and development of farm facilities

 - Production of the reference population including the development breed specific nucleus herds as necessary (Gyr, Angus, Brahman, Girolando)